-Experience and expertise: Mr Dewhurst has spent 40 years in the investment banking and asset management industries, covering Australia, Asia, Europe and United States of America.
-He was formerly Head of Americas for J P Morgan Asset Management and Senior Executive Vice President and Head of Global Investment Managers for Legg Mason Inc. based in the United States, before returning to live in Melbourne in 2014.

-Other current directorships: Sprott Inc (TSX: SII) since 2017

-Former directorships (last 3 years): Onevue Holdings Limited (ASX: OVH), from 2016 to 2020

-Special responsibilities: Member of the Audit Committee

-Member of the Remuneration Committee

-Interests in shares: 14,750,000 Interests in options: 5,000,000
+MR RON DEWHURST NON-EXECUTIVE CHAIRMAN EXPERIENCE AND Mr Dewhurst has spent 40 years in the investment banking and EXPERTISE asset management industries, covering Australia, Asia, Europe and United States of America.
+He was formerly Head of Americas for J P Morgan Asset Management, and Senior Executive Vice President and Head of Global Investment Managers for Legg Mason Inc. based in the United States before returning to live in Melbourne in 2014.
+Other current directorships Sprott Inc (TSX:SII) since 2017 Former directorships Onevue Holdings Limited (ASX: OVH), from 2016 to 2020 (last 3 years) Special responsibilities Member of the Audit Committee Member of the Remuneration Committee Interest in shares 14,750,000 Interest in options 5,000,000